RDS

 Eligible entrants were selected and invited to apply for the RDS Visual Art Awards by a team of independent professional curators appointed by the RDS to travel around the country and view final year BA & MA degree shows in the following selected art colleges:

-TU Dublin School of Art & Design (including Sherkin Island courses)
+11. TU Dublin School of Creative Arts (Grangegorman/ Sherkin Island courses)

 Other/Overseas Applicant Eligibility

-Final year BA and MA students whose college is not listed above, or whose final year show takes place outside of the traditional window for degree shows (April-June 2023), were eligible to apply through an online application form.
-Irish final year BA and MA students enrolled in overseas art colleges were also eligible to apply through this form.
+Final year BA and MA students whose college is not listed above, or whose final year show took place outside of the traditional window for degree show, are eligible to apply.
+Irish final year BA and MA students enrolled in overseas art colleges are also eligible to apply through this form.

 Conditions of Entry